jahidulpabelislam/orm/README.md

 If you found this library interesting or useful please spread the word about this library: share on your socials, star on GitHub, etc.

-If you find any issues or have any feature requests, you can open an [issue](https://github.com/jahidulpabelislam/orm/issues) or e-mail [me @ jahidulpabelislam.com](mailto:me@jahidulpabelislam.com) :smirk:.
+If you find any issues or have any feature requests, you can open an [issue](https://github.com/jahidulpabelislam/orm/issues) or email [me @ jahidulpabelislam.com](mailto:me@jahidulpabelislam.com) :smirk:.

 ## Authors